1. Submission procedure and workflow

 Zoological names

 Authors must register their publication and their new names into Zoobank to obtain corresponding LSIDs (Life Science Identifiers).
-For nomenclatural acts other that a new species, genus, or family name, only the registration of the published work is currently mandatory.
+For nomenclatural acts other than a new species, genus, or family name, only the registration of the published work is currently mandatory.

 In the Systematics or Results section, the LSID must be listed after each new species, genus, and family name, for example: